Practical Nursing (L.P.N.)

 LPN's are eligible to enter Second Year Fall Semester of the Associate Degree Nursing Program after completion of NAD.180 and all BIO courses(BIO.211, BIO.212, BIO.200) with a grade of "C" or better and Admission in to the Associate Degree Nursing Program.

-The College of Nursing building (building AA) has two classrooms, health assessment lab, skills lab, and faculty offices.
-The nursing program has classroom availability in building A and a simulation skills lab in building A. All three labs are used to demonstrate and practice essential nursing skills such as basic patient care skills, assessment skills, catheter insertion, administering medications, IV insertion, airway management, etc. The state of the art simulation skills lab, A035, provides medium to high fidelity simulation learning experiences, fully equipped functioning ICU Room with SimMan©, two medium fidelity med/surg rooms, a maternal/child unit with high fidelity Noelle Birthing Simulator with Neonate Hal, and infant, toddler and child medium fidelity manikins.
-Clinical experiences for the Associate Degree Nursing program will be gained with acute care, long-term care and rehabilitative facilities, clinics and physician offices in the Galesburg area such as: Galesburg Cottage Hospital, OSF Clinics, Knox County Health Department, Seminary Manor, Heartland Health Care and Rehabilitation and other surrounding facilities as needed.
+The College of Nursing building (building AA) has two classrooms, health assessment lab, and faculty offices.
+The nursing program has classroom availability, a skills lab and Simulation Center in building A. All nursing labs are used to demonstrate and practice essential nursing skills such as basic patient care skills, assessments skills, catheter insertion, administering medications, IV insertion, airway management, etc. The skills lab, A035, provides nursing skills learning experiences, featuring medical equipment and medium fidelity adult, child, and toddler manikins.
+The Simulation Center is equipped with a high fidelity SimMan and a high fidelity Noelle Birthing Simulator with Neonate Hal.